nloyola/bbweb/documentation/Development.md

 * To start the server in production mode, use the following commands:

     ```sh
-    npm run dist-build
     APPLICATION_SECRET="abcdefghijklmnopqrstuvwxyz" sbt start
     ```

     In the browser open the following link: http://localhost:9000/#!/

-* To start the application in development mode, use the following commands:

-    ```sh
-    npm run dev-build
-    npm run dev-start-server
-    ```

-    In the browser open the following link: http://localhost:9000/#!/

-* When modifying code in the client application, use the following commands to start the server and build the client side and also watch for changes in the client files (uses `webpack-dev-server`):

-    In one shell:

-    ```sh
-    npm run dev-start-server
-    ```

-    In another shell:

-    ```sh
-    npm run dev
-    ```

-    In the browser open the following link: http://localhost:8080/#!/. *Note that this link is for a different port.*

 ### Testing